 Early advice is vital to ensure that you do not go down the incorrect route.

-To arrange an appointment to discuss with one of our specialist lawyers, please contact the Company and Commercial Department secretary Jan Lawrence.
+To arrange an appointment to discuss with one of our specialist lawyers, please contact the Company & Commercial Department partner Paul Prikryl.